JulienneJulien/EmployeeTrackerMySQL/README.md

   - [Questions](#questions)

 ## Description
 *Created a command-line application from scratch to manage a company's employee database.
+The  * Employee Tracker App * makes it possible for managers or other corporate members to observe all personnel, jobs, and departments.
+Additionally, it enables updating of employees from your CLI as well as addition of employees, jobs, and departments.
 This application will use* ***Node.js, Inquirer, and MySQL***.

 >GIVEN a command-line application that accepts user input
 >